jaikhlang/laravel52BlogCMS/README.md

 #
+<em>I would luv know your suggestion if you want to add somemore feature.</em>
 Download the repository for complete source code.<br/>
-You can seek hep on @facebook https://www.facebook.com/jaikhlang.brahma1
+Write me on @facebook https://www.facebook.com/jaikhlang.brahma1